 An instrument with a remarkable 'social life', once a saxophone, then part of a so-called dance organ, and back to be a saxophone again; a restoration project of some kind....

 This instrument was recovered from a so-called dance organ, a beautiful piece of machinery that was once installed in pubs, most of them in Belgium, to provide dance music.
-Beside being constructed as a barrel organ, dance organs featured all kind of real musical instruments, like drum sets, that are being played mechanically and instruments like the present one, that are there for the looks only.
+Beside being constructed as a barrel organ, dance organs featured all kind of real musical instruments, like drum sets, that were being played mechanically and instruments like the present one, that were there for the looks only.
 But they must shake, rattle and roll!
 And therefore the body of our dear saxophone had been perforated to allow the organs mechanism to rock its keys with rods.